wielgosz-info/wi-starter-fse/README.md

    Additionally, `$THEME_USE_TEST_DATA` can be set to true to import standard WP Theme test data from https://github.com/WordPress/theme-test-data/blob/master/themeunittestdata.wordpress.xml.

+2. Add `THEME_SLUG` variable to your CI/CD setup (e.g., GitHub Actions).

-2. Run `./setup.sh` to replace name/slug/namespace used by template with your own.
+3. Run `./setup.sh` to replace name/slug/namespace used by template with your own.
    Remember to escape backslashes in `$THEME_NAMESPACE`!

-3. Prepare dockers:
+4. Prepare dockers:

     ```sh
     docker compose --profile cli -f docker-compose.yaml up -d --build